More appetizing than raw nuts and healthier than roasted, soaked and dehydrated nuts have become a central part to creating healthy snacks.

 I also use them in baked goods, on salads, or to sprinkle over oatmeal and yogurt.
 Ball wide mouth jars are ideal for storage and any dehydrator will work.

 I have heard some use an oven set on low and leave the oven door ajar so the temperature does not exceed 150°, which is very important so the oils in the nuts are not destroyed.

 My only caution is that the crispy-crunchy subtle sweetness of these dehydrated pecans and walnuts is hard to resist!

 Even good things are best in moderation.

 Sweetly Spiced Crispy Pecans

-Soak pecans in a large bowl with filtered water and salt for 8-12 hours.
+- Soak pecans in a large bowl with filtered water and salt for 8-12 hours (up to 24 hours).
 Pour off water and allow to drain well, 5-10 minutes.
 Spread out half the pecans in a large bowl; sprinkle 2 tablespoons of palm sugar and up to 1 teaspoon of cinnamon over pecans.
 Mix well.
 The moisture from the soaked pecans should help to create a light coating of sugar and cinnamon over the pecans.

-Arrange on dehydrator trays and repeat with the remaining pecans.
-Dry at 150° for 16-18 hours, or until pecans are crisp.
+- Arrange on dehydrator trays and repeat with the remaining pecans.
+Dry at 150° for about 24 hours, or until pecans are crisp.
 Note: To test the nuts, allow a couple to cool for a few minutes first.

-This same recipe works great with raw walnuts too.
-Because of their delicate oils, walnuts should be stored in the refrigerator.
+- This same recipe works great with raw walnuts too.